RaheesAhmed/SecureTrack-Encryption/docs.md

 **Core Functions:**

-- `split_key`: Splits a key into n shares with k-threshold reconstruction
+- `split_key`: Splits a key into n shares requiring all n shares for reconstruction
 - `combine_key`: Recombines shares to recover the original key

 **Security Features:**

-- Threshold cryptography (requires a minimum number of shares)
+- XOR-based secret sharing (all shares required for reconstruction)
 - Secure serialization format for shares
 - Input validation for security parameters

-The module provides a simplified implementation of Shamir's Secret Sharing designed for testing, with clear documentation about its limitations for production use.
+The module provides a simple and reliable XOR-based secret sharing implementation that requires all shares to reconstruct the original key.
+This approach is cryptographically secure when all shares are stored separately and securely, making it suitable for backup scenarios.
+Unlike traditional Shamir's Secret Sharing, this implementation does not support arbitrary k-of-n thresholds where k<n, but instead enforces that all shares must be present for reconstruction (n-of-n).

 ## Library Interface (lib.rs)